MicrosoftDocs/Dynamics-365-Operations.hu-hu/articles/talent/includes/retail-name.md

 > [!NOTE]
-> Ez a témakör a Dynamics 365 for Finance and Operations és a Dynamics 365 for Retail rendszerekre egyaránt érvényes.
+> Ez a témakör a Finance, a Supply Chain Management és a Retail rendszerre vonatkozik.